 Behavioural change can be defined as the adaptation to a change as proposed by the environment and accepted by the behaver and the environment.
 Self-tracking trackers and apps change behaviours that were followed by an individual for many years.
-Say for example, people change sleep patterns, take stairs instead of taking the lift, eat salad instead of a hamburger or just walk a little extra.
+Say, for example, people change sleep patterns, take stairs instead of taking the lift, eat a salad instead of a hamburger or just walk a little extra.

 The devices create a community